-Year 8 Athletics - How do we abide by the rules to perform successfully in Athletics?
+Year 7 Athletics - How do we embed skills to perform successfully in Athletics

 The Basics

 Athletics is a group of sporting events that involves competitive running, jumping, throwing, and walking.
 The most common types of athletics competitions are track and field, road running, cross country running, and race-walking.